 PROFESSOR BOB NOWLAN

-a professor of English at the University of Wisconsin-Eau
+a professor at the University of Wisconsin-Eau Claire.

-Claire and have done so since the start of the fall 1997
+at UW-Eau Claire since the start of the fall 1997

 semester.
 My primary areas of interest as a

-music and culture; gay and queer studies; Scottish and post-WWII British
+music and culture; gay and queer studies; 20th to 21st century

-literary and cultural studies; post-WWII British and American drama and
+post-WWII British and American drama and theatre; mystery and

 In my scholarly pursuits I work from a Humanist Marxist position.
 I conceive of Marxism as a philosophy and politics of freedom.
 Socialism, as I see it, represents the international revolutionary movement of self-emancipation of the exploited working class (the vast majority of the world's population), and Marxism represents the critical theoretical framework that can best explain the problems and limitations of global capitalism that not only make possible but also viable, necessary, and urgent this eventual, ultimate process of transformation.
 At the same time, I support an independent, non-sectarian version of Marxism that rejects both ultra-leftism and right-opportunism.

 I align myself with independent socialist organizations and movements welcoming of involvement of Marxist and non-Marxist socialists, and famously associated with two of my childhood heroes, Eugene Debs and Norman Thomas.
 I am a Democratic Socialist, rejecting authoritarian, statist, Stalinist and Maoist variants which I believe have falsely claimed to be "socialist" and "communist," and which in actual practice were neither genuinely "socialist" nor "communist."
 I am a strong opponent of fascism and totalitarianism, in all forms and guises, including fascist and totalitarian currents at work in everyday life of contemporary capitalist societies and cultures.